anbnyc/NYC_PA_Feb_2019/README.md

 The dataset is structured "long": one record is one candidate's vote count in one election district.
 Records contain identifying borough/county and assembly district for easy aggregation.

+For geographic analysis, this can be joined with the [election district map](https://data.cityofnewyork.us/City-Government/Election-Districts/h2n3-98hq) at NYC's Open Data Portal.

 I am open to pull requests to fix bugs in or improve the Python processing script.